 In order to survive in our competitive, modern economy, organizations need to manage various data resources, analyze data and visualize the results to improve performance management, optimize customer relations, monitor business activity, and support decision making.
 The market has a high demand for professionals with a solid understanding of data management and analysis, up-to-date knowledge on practical tools to solve business problems in various functional areas, e.g. marketing, finance, accounting and healthcare.

-View the Business Intelligence Concentration requirements.
+View the academic requirements for the Business Intelligence Concentration.

 This concentration encourages students to select 3 (from 7) courses that may be combined to provide knowledge about creativity, innovation, and organizational change all in an entrepreneurial context of creating something new and valuable.

 People who wish to be change makers by either starting their own businesses, driving product and service changes in large corporations or in the public service/social innovation space may find this concentration provides a series of course offerings that can be tailored to your specific needs and interests.
-Courses in start-ups, design and crowdfunding can be leveraged into development and launch of successful business opportunities.
+Courses in start-ups, design, and crowdfunding can be leveraged into development and launch of successful business opportunities.
 Courses in corporate entrepreneurship and design may be valuable to people seeking to bring new solutions to their organizations no-matter what functional discipline they choose.
 Courses in corporate entrepreneurship, social entrepreneurship, and green and sustainable business may help to better inform managers (across disciplines) of the ways that companies are providing for the needs of their customers in the ever competitive international business arena.

-View the Creative Disruption Concentration requirements
+View the academic requirements for the Creative Disruption Concentration.

 Health sector industries are undergoing revolutionary change.
 Across these industries, people are harnessing new technology and data as they find better ways to address the health needs of growing and aging populations.
 The Health Sector Management concentration provides MBA students an introduction to the healthcare system and to selected health sector trends and business practices in technology and big data.